makersacademy/chitter-challenge/README.md

 * Remove peeps
 * Null user_id field
 * Don't allow to delete profile

 At present, go with option 3 so I can have a reference to user_id

 ## To use:
 ```
 git clone
-cd
+cd chitter-challenge
 bundle
 ```
 Set up databases: